Frank Furedi

 Frank Furedi (Füredi Ferenc; born 3 May 1947) is a Hungarian-Canadian academic and emeritus professor of sociology at the University of Kent.
-He is well known for his work on sociology of fear, education, therapy culture, sociology of knowledge, and what he calls "paranoid parenting".
+He has studied the sociology of fear, education, therapy culture, sociology of knowledge, and what he calls "paranoid parenting".

 Early life and education

 Furedi's family emigrated from Hungary to Canada after the failed 1956 uprising, and he completed a bachelor's degree in international relations at McGill University.
 He has lived in Britain since 1969.
 He completed an MA in African politics at the School of Oriental and African Studies, and received a PhD from the University of Kent in 1987 with a thesis on the Mau Mau Uprising in Kenya.

 Revolutionary Communist Party and offshoots

 A former student radical, he became involved in left-wing politics in Britain in the 1970s, in particular, as a member of the International Socialists (IS), under the pseudonym Frank Richards.
 He and others were expelled from the IS in 1973 and formed the Revolutionary Communist Group, then in 1976, he and his followers were expelled from this group and formed the Revolutionary Communist Tendency, refounded in 1978 as the Revolutionary Communist Party.

 The RCP was distinguished by its contrarianism, commitment to theoretical elaboration and hostility to state intervention in social life.
 Key positions for the party were involvement in anti-imperialist politics, including removal of British troops in Northern Ireland and opposition to the Gulf War.

 In December 1990, the RCP's magazine Living Marxism ran an article by Furedi, entitled "Midnight in the Century", which argued that the corrosive effect of the collapse of both Stalinism and reformism on the working class meant that "for the time being at least, the working class has no political existence".
-This signalled a re-orientation of the party towards more libertarian positions, its formal dissolution by the end of the decade, and the founding of the website Spiked Online with which Furedi is now associated.
+This signalled a re-orientation of the party towards more libertarian positions, its formal dissolution by the end of the decade, and the founding of the right wing website Spiked Online with which Furedi is now associated.